 Benjamin Bunn, of counsel for Cutter Law and attorney at Bunn Law Group, PC, in San Diego, for 28 years has recovered millions of dollars for his clients in successful construction accident litigation.
 Having grown up surrounded by people involved in the construction industry, he started his law career representing construction workers who were injured on the job and has many verdicts and settlements in favor of workers in various construction trades.

-John Roussas, partner at Cutter Law, has years of experience of successful construction litigation.
+John Roussas, a partner at Cutter Law, has years of experience of successful construction litigation.

 If you’ve been injured in a construction accident, make sure your rights are protected.
 Our Sacramento construction injury lawyers, Oakland construction injury lawyers, and San Diego of counsel construction attorneys are available to discuss your options and explain your rights to you.
 Contact Cutter Law for a free consultation either by phone at 888-285-3333 or filling out this form.